Dr. Jackson Newsome

 Forging ahead.
 Insight means little without translating knowledge to action.
 At the end of treatment, the typical patient can expect to have grown toward a more authentic and value-aligned way of being, discovered how to co-exist more peacefully with emotional pain, and experience relationships in a more fulfilling manner.
 Even so, I acknowledge I can provide no guarantees.

 Much of my professional training and experience has centered on facilitating patients' trauma recovery processes in acute settings and within a VA medical center.
 However, I have trained and practiced as a generalist, successfully caring for a wide variety of other conditions, from mood and anxiety conditions to adjustment challenges and personality-related phenomena.
 I am currently the director of Compass Health Center's trauma partial hospitalization (PHP) and intensive outpatient programs (IOP) in Chicago.
 In this role, I treat patients who experience distress that substantially interferes with their ability to persist in work, school, or home responsibilities as an outpatient.
-I also train and supervise a team of professional counselors and clinical social workers to bolster patient care and foster professional development.
+I also train and supervise a team of clinical psychologists, professional counselors, and clinical social workers to bolster patient care and foster professional development.

 I hope it goes without saying that mentorship is one of my core professional values.